 Check out those colorful shoes!
 And note that this picture doesn’t include the student’s face - that’s totally ok.

-Sometimes, due to the nature of Warmth, Care & Hunger projects, you might be a bit wary of sharing any sort of identifying information about your students (or their parents might not be comfortable with the idea, either).
-If you’d like more ideas about how to craft awesome photos without featuring your students as prominently, click here.
+Sometimes, due to the nature of Warmth, Care & Hunger projects, you might be a bit wary of sharing any photos of your students (or their parents might not be comfortable with the idea, either).
+Check out more ideas on how to take awesome photos without featuring your students as prominently.

 Your impact letter